Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 **Welcome to the *Fundamentals of Geographic Information Systems (GIS)* course!** This is an open course developed by Tampere University meant to get you started with GIS and give you the ability to work with GIS independently.

 This course can be completed independently, or as a student at the Tampere University.
-Everyone is able to access the course materials and support, with the exception that students have to complete a number of criteria and if they do so, they are eligible for ECTS credits.
+Everyone is able to access the course materials, with the exception that students have to complete a number of criteria and if they do so, they are eligible for ECTS credits.

 ## Learning outcomes
 After completing the course you should be able to: